ivankatliarchuk/.github/README.md

+# Configuration Repository

+Common repository within organization.
+Default community health files, such as CONTRIBUTING and CODE_OF_CONDUCT.
+Default files will be used for any public repository owned by the account that does not contain its own file of that type.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**